Homemade Baby Food Recipes

 That liquid is coconut water (not, as many people believe, coconut milk).

-Coconut water is very nutritious - the sweetest coconut water comes from very young coconuts and it is somewhat less sweet in more mature coconuts.
-Until the coconut is opened, its water is completely sterile - in fact, during the second World War, the water of young coconuts was used as a glucose supply for injured soldiers when no sterile glucose was available!
+Until the coconut is opened, its water is completely sterile – in fact, it’s reported that during the Second World War, the water of young coconuts was used as a glucose supply for injured soldiers when no sterile glucose was available!

 After checking with your doctor, why not try giving your older baby a drink of fresh coconut water - it certainly makes a healthy alternative to many commercial juices!